 I said it would be my pleasure, and so I kept her house and told her all sorts of wonderful tales about the big world I had seen.

 One day, she said, “Soon we shall have a visitor.”
 She seemed very excited.
-“Once every week my neighbor comes to see me, and he is even better off than I am.
+“Once every week my neighbor the mole comes to see me, and he is even better off than I am.
 His rooms are large, and he wears such a beautiful black velvet coat.
 If you could get him for a husband you would be well taken care of.
-But he can’t see anything.
-You must tell him the very best stories you know.”
+But he can’t see anything.”

 When he came to visit in his black velvet coat, he certainly seemed very worldly and wise.
 But for all his knowledge he cared nothing at all for the sun and the flowers.
 He had nothing good to say about them, for he had never laid eyes on them.
 He asked me to sing a song for him, and he liked my sweet voice, especially when I sang mournful tunes.